Where are the videos stored?

 - Please make sure to disable any ad and script blockers (or whitelist www.goreact.com) as these can interfere with GoReact's functionality.

-GoReact's video features can be resource-intensive (especially on stimulus and multiple-camera assignments where multiple videos stream simultaneously).
+GoReact's video features can be resource-intensive (especially on stimulus and group recording assignments where multiple videos stream simultaneously).
 Due to the widely varying hardware and (often limited) system resources in Chromebooks, GoReact may not perform well or work at all in some cases.
 In our testing, more robust, higher-end Chromebooks generally work fine, while less expensive and/or older Chromebooks will struggle.
 If your GoReact experience on a Chromebook isn't satisfactory, you'll need to use a different device.

 Source media requirements note: For recording/playback of videos paired with Source Media, the requirement for a newer computer is more significant since it is processing 2 videos simultaneously.
 Note that source/response videos are currently not supported on mobile devices.
 For more information, see our Using Stimulus Media guide.